2024 United Kingdom general election: 6–12 June

-The Liberal Democrat manifesto For a Fair Deal was released on 10 June, which included commitments on free personal care in England, investment in the NHS including more GPs, increased funding for education and childcare (including a tutoring guarantee for children from low-income families), increased funding for public services, tax reforms, reaching net zero by 2045 (5 years before the current government target of 2050), investing in green infrastructure, innovation, training and skills across the UK to boost economic growth, and removing the two-child limit on tax and benefits.
+The Liberal Democrat manifesto For a Fair Deal was released on 10 June.
+It included commitments on free personal care in England, investment in the NHS including more GPs, increased funding for education and childcare (including a tutoring guarantee for children from low-income families), increased funding for public services, tax reforms, reaching net zero by 2045 (5 years before the current government target of 2050), investing in green infrastructure, innovation, training and skills across the UK to boost economic growth, and removing the two-child limit on tax and benefits.
 The Liberal Democrats also offered a lifelong skills grant, giving adults £5,000 to spend on improving their skills.
 The party wants electoral reform, and pledged to introduce proportional representation for electing MPs, and local councillors in England, and cap donations to political parties.

 Sunak released the Conservative manifesto Clear Plan.
 Bold Action.
 Secure Future. on 11 June, addressing the economy, taxes, welfare, expanding free childcare, education, healthcare, environment, energy, transport, community, and crime.
 They pledged to lower taxes, increase education and NHS spending, deliver 92,000 more nurses and 28,000 more doctors, introduce a new model of National Service, continue to expand apprenticeships and vocational training, simplify the planning system to speed up infrastructure projects (digital, transport and energy), and to treble Britain's offshore wind capacity and support solar energy.
 The manifesto includes a pledge to abolish Stamp Duty on homes worth up to £425,000 for first time buyers and expand the Help to Buy scheme.
 The Conservatives also pledged a recruitment of 8,000 new police officers and a rollout of facial recognition technology.
 Much of what has been proposed is already incorporated in the 2023 and 2024 budget.

 Carla Denyer and Adrian Ramsay released the Green Party's manifesto Real Hope.
 Real Change. on 12 June, which pledged more taxes on the highest earners, generating £70 billion a year to help tackle climate change and the NHS.
 They also pledged increased spending for public services, free personal care in England, renationalisation of railway, water and energy, a green society, a wealth tax, a carbon tax, and a windfall tax on the profit of banks.
 The manifesto promises quicker access to NHS dentistry and GPs and reductions in the hospital waiting list.
 They would also reach net zero by 2040 and introduce rent controls.